thomjiji/thomjiji.github.io/content/en/about.md

 ---
 title: "About me"
 layout: "about/"
-url: "/about"
+# url: "/about"
-summary: about me
+summary: "about me"
 ---

 Under construction...